borokero/borokero.github.io/README.md

 Use the [issue tracker](https://github.com/borokero/borokero/issues) for bugs.
 [Tweet](http://twitter.com/iokloud) us for any idea that can improve the project.
 Any questions?
 Technical question?
-Please ask the community
+Please ask the community [Borokero Discord Community](https://discord.gg/fZjMUasuNA)
-<iframe src="https://discord.com/widget?id=834317021419274252&theme=dark" width="350" height="500" allowtransparency="true" frameborder="0" sandbox="allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts"></iframe>

 ## Contribution